-What are "After School Snacks?"
+What is the "After School Snacks Program?"

 The National School Lunch Program (NSLP) now offers Federal reimbursement to help schools serve snacks to children after their regular school day ends.
-Afterschool snacks give children a nutritional boost and draw them into supervised educational activities that are safe, fun and filled with learning opportunities.
+After School Snacks give children a nutritional boost and draw them into supervised educational activities that are safe, fun and filled with learning opportunities.

 How can children benefit from the snack service?

 After School Snacks help ensure that children receive the nutrition they need to learn, play and grow.
 Organized, structured, and supervised programs that provide snacks allow children to think and behave better, and help them make the grade!

 In order for a site to participate, your school district must run the NSLP.
 Additionally the afterschool care program must provide children with regularly scheduled educational or enrichment activities in a supervised environment.
 Contact the School Nutrition office for further information regarding program eligibility.

 What type of snacks must be served in my program?

 In order to be reimbursed from USDA, the snacks must contain at least two different components of the following four: a serving of fluid milk; a serving of meat or meat alternate; a serving of vegetable(s) or fruit(s) or full strength vegetable or fruit juice; a serving of whole grain or enriched bread or cereal.

 The After School Snack Program menu is updated monthly and can be found here on our website under "Menus."

 How do I apply for After School Snacks?